-The FIRST Katha Book of Haiku, Senryu, Tanka & Haibun is a collection of 154 poems spanning the four genres, written by 35 poets from diverse backgrounds, bringing an Indian spin to these four hundred year-old Japanese art forms.
+The FIRST Katha Book of Haiku, Senryu, Tanka & Haibun is a collection of 154 poems spanning the four genres, written by 35 poets from diverse backgrounds, bringing an Indian spin to these four-hundred-year-old Japanese art forms.

-Edited by Kala Ramesh, Johannes Manjrekar, Vidur Jyoti, and illustrated by Surabhi Singh, the collection accentuates that which is mundane, and makes it extraordinary.
+Edited by Kala Ramesh, Johannes Manjrekar, and Vidur Jyoti, and illustrated by Surabhi Singh, the collection accentuates that which is mundane, and makes it extraordinary.

 The anthology is divided into a chapter each for the four genres – Haiku, Senryu, Tanka and Haibun – with a preface and an afterword.
-Brief definitions to better explain each of these forms have been placed at the end of the book, though would have been better suited before the respective individual sections begin.
+Brief definitions to better explain each of these forms has been placed at the end of the book, though would have been better suited before the respective individual sections begin.